Easy Air Fryer Fried Pickles

 • Franks hot sauce (optional) – add some heat if you desire.

-• breadcrumbs – you can use regular or panko bread crumbs to give them that crunchy coating.
+• Breadcrumbs – you can use regular or panko bread crumbs to give them that crunchy coating.

-• grated parmesan – freshly grated and finely grated cheese gives the best results.
+• Grated parmesan – freshly grated and finely grated cheese gives the best results.

 How To Make Air Fryer Fried Pickles

-Get complete ingredients list and instructions from the recipe card below.
+Get a complete ingredients list and instructions from the recipe card below.

 1. Preheat the Air Fryer to 400 degrees F / 200 degrees C.